Financial Conduct Authority v Arch Insurance (UK) Ltd & others: NFU Mutual Class Actions

+Concern about strategic delay in thes matters on the part of NFU Mutual has been repeatedly raised in Parliament; in June 2025, MP Helen Morgan raised concerns in Parliament regarding NFU Mutual's progress in implementing the Financial Conduct Authority's recommendations from its January 22, 2021 "Dear CEOs" letter.
+Morgan posed a written question to the Chancellor of the Exchequer in the House of Commons, asking HM Treasury to comment on the:"adequacy of the progress of (a) NFU Mutual and (b) other insurance providers in implementing the recommendations.".Responding for the government Treasury minister Emma Reynolds MP said:"Under FCA rules, insurers must treat customers fairly.
+For example, the FCA’s rules require insurers to handle claims fairly and promptly; provide reasonable guidance to help a policyholder make a claim, and appropriate information on its progress; not reject a claim unreasonably; and settle claims promptly once settlement terms are agreed.
+The FCA has robust powers to take action against firms that do not comply with its rules."Morgan requrned to this matters early in 2026 with two furhtre written questionsn, asking:"what assessment her Department has made of the potential impact of the March 2026 limitation deadline on unresolved Covid-19 Business Interruption claims."and:"what steps she is taking to ensure insurers do not use limitation to prevent small business policyholders from making claims."The enduring dispute, particularly concerning "non-damage denial of access" extensions, has resulted in at least two live class actions against NFU Mutual: South Farm Limited and others (filed July 2024) and Innventure Limited and others (recommenced July 2024).

 Policyholders, instructing Penningtons Manches Cooper LLP, allege the insurer is not applying the law correctly.
 While NFU Mutual claims "only a small number of customers" are involved, reports suggest up to 9,000 policies could be affected, with potential liabilities estimated in the billions of pounds, reflecting significant financial and reputational risk.

 The severe impact on policyholders is highlighted by their testimonies, such as one stating, "They have quite happily taken the premiums for the last 15 years but the one time I need it I'm not going to get any help off them.
 It's disgusting..."
 Another lamented, "we reached for the comfort and the security of the longstanding relationship with NFU Mutual and it turned to total ash."

-Even NFU Mutual's CEO, Nick Turner, acknowledged early on that the company would face "challenges with its reputation and relationships," accepting that denied payments could impact policyholders' welfare and mental health.
+NFU Mutual's CEO, Nick Turner, acknowledged early on that the company would face "challenges with its reputation and relationships," accepting that denied payments could impact policyholders' welfare and mental health.

 This perspective was echoed by chairman Jim McLaren.